NeilW/systems-dining/README.md

 position and the 'sticky bit' set.
 The philosopher in seat #1 will exercise their head of the table privilege and take the 'sticky' fork #1 as well.

-Now the philosophers think for a while until they get hungry by scheduling a transient systemd job in the future.
+The philosophers now enter the thinking state and set a time in the future when they will become hungry

-Once a philosopher gets hungry (by setting the sticky bit on their seat) they email their dining neighbours asking for the shared fork.
+Once a philosopher reaches the hungry target they email their dining neighbours asking for the shared fork.

-A systemd path watch on the mail directory waits for fork requests and responses to come in.
+A sendmail '.forward' file runs a program for each email received.

 For each fork request related to a sender
-- if we have a dirty fork, or a clean fork and we're not hungry, we delete the fork and send a fork response back and delete the request
+- if we have a dirty fork, or a clean fork and we're not hungry, we delete the fork and send a fork response back.
-- otherwise we hold the request
+- otherwise we inform the mail system to queue and redeliver the message in the future.

-For each fork response a clean fork is created and the response deleted.
-If both clean forks are held then the philosopher starts eating for a time.
+For each fork response a clean fork is created.

-A transient systemd job is scheduled in the future which marks the forks dirty and the philosopher goes back to thinking (by clearing the sticky bit on their seat).
-A further transient job is scheduled in the future for when the philosopher gets hungry again.
+Once a philosopher has two clean forks they enter the eating state and set a time in the future when they will start thinking again.

+Before they enter the thinking state again, any forks they own are marked as sticky.

 ## Installation